RetroPie/RetroPie-Docs/docs/Odroid-XU3-XU4.md

-# Odroid XU4

-This is a guide on how to build RetroPie on the Odroid XU4.
+This is a guide on how to build RetroPie on the Odroid XU3/XU4.
 This is assuming you are starting with a prebuilt image of Ubuntu 16.04 Minimal from HardKernel's Website:

 ## Download Ubuntu 16.04.2 Minimal Image for Odroid XU3/XU4: